rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 [Microstructural Rearrangements and their Rheological Implications in a Model Thixotropic Elastoviscoplastic Fluid]:https://doi.org/10.1103/PhysRevLett.118.048003
 [Time-rate-transformation framework for targeted assembly of short-range attractive colloidal suspensions]:https://doi.org/10.1016/j.mtadv.2019.100026
 [Life and death of colloidal bonds control the rate-dependent rheology of gels]:https://doi.org/10.1038/s41467-021-24416-x

-## Overview

-There are 7 steps to making a colloidal gel and shearing it:

-Gelation (see [About Gelation Simulations](/07-Gelation-and-Shearing.md#about-gelation-simulations) for details)

-[1]- [Run the gelation simulation](/07-Gelation-and-Shearing.md#1-running-a-gelation-simulation) (with a Python script using HOOMD-blue)